 Safety

-We lie the heater on its side, to simulate it being knocked over, and see how quickly the thermal cut-out feature shuts the heater off.
+We check the heater’s stability, to see if it tips over too easily.
+Then we lie it on its side, to simulate it being knocked over, and check the tilt switch or thermal cut-out feature shuts the heater off quickly for your safety.

 Ease of use